Wellcome Trust grant recipients. Photograph taken before the COVID-19 outbreak in Australia.

 Cannabidiol is one of hundreds of compounds found in the Cannabis sativa plant.
 It is non-addictive and is being increasingly used to treat a range of medical conditions including epilepsy and Parkinson’s Disease as well as anxiety and schizophrenia.

-The project’s chief investigator, Professor Paul Amminger, said the Wellcome Trust funding would allow researchers to test cannabidiol in the ultra-high risk phase of psychosis disorder for the first time.
+The project’s lead investigator, Professor Paul Amminger, said the Wellcome Trust funding would allow researchers to test cannabidiol in the ultra-high risk phase of psychosis disorder for the first time.

 “We know that cannabidiol can reduce psychotic symptoms in people with schizophrenia who do not fully respond to conventional antipsychotic medication,” Professor Amminger said.